Comprehensive Faculty Searches: Best Practices

 Selecting the long list

 The long list typically includes 8 - 10 candidates.
 All committee members should read the full file of anyone who might be placed on the long list.
-Approval of the long-listed nominees may be required by the Dean’s or Provost’s Office.
+Approval of the long-listed nominees may be required by the Dean’s Office.

 Selecting the short list